 Qualifying internships must be held at organizations that do not traditionally pay their interns, which includes industries such as non-profits, the arts, fashion, media and journalism, etc.

-Students who hold more than one internship can apply for the grant as long as both internships combined meet the eligibility requirements.
-When submitting the Student Form and survey you must list both internships and the number of hours and weeks you spend at each organization.
+Students who hold more than one internship can apply for the grant as long as the internships combined meet the eligibility requirements.
+In the application you must list each internship and the number of hours and weeks you spend at each organization.

 In general, the deadlines for the Wasserman Center Internship Grant and Wasserman Center Global Internship Grant are as follows.